 We understand that international flights may arrive to the United States during non-business hours.
-Please communicate your arrival plans in advance with your Resident Coordinator and Yale Housing to schedule a check-in time.
-Arrivals after 11 pm should make hotel accommodations for the evening.
+Arrivals after 11:00 pm EST should make hotel accommodations for the evening.
+Please communicate your arrival plans in advance with your Community Fellow and Yale Housing to schedule a check-in time.

 Plan to bring furniture, bedding, TV, computer, microwave, extension cords, plates/glasses/utensils, lamps, small kitchen appliances (blender, toaster, coffee machine), and a tool kit.

-The following things are not allowed: Pets, firearms/ammunition, hoverboards, prohibited appliances (washing machines, dishwashers, freezer units), and waterbeds.
+The following things are not allowed: Pets, firearms/ammunition, hoverboards, Lime scooters, prohibited appliances (washing machines, dishwashers, freezer units), and waterbeds.

 - Electricity: United Illuminating – 1‐800‐722‐5584

 - Gas: Southern Connecticut Gas Company – 1‐800‐659‐8299

 All Yale Housing residents are required to have Renter’s Insurance.
 A property insurance policy will be purchased for all residents.
 The fee ($60) will be applied to your Student Financial Account.
 Residents with proof of insurance may opt out by September 1st.

 No, you cannot ship packages to your apartment before you move in, because there are no services available to receive them.